 # Time Domain

-Generic term for the collection of events and their relations that Modality builds to record what happened during a session.
+Generic term for a collection of events, timelines, and their relations that Modality builds into a causal graph to record what happened during system execution.

 View onto Modality's database that only consists of a certain subset of the data.
 Since Modality's database contains all data you have ever collected, workspaces are necessary to ensure you ask questions of the appropriate set of data.
 You define workspaces with a workspace definition file, selecting which timelines should be included.
 In addition, Modality can automatically split your workspace into segments based on rules in your workspace definition.